pixpilot/scaffoldfy/docs/TEMPLATE_INHERITANCE.md

 - **Extend one or more base templates** using the `extends` field
 - **Load templates from local files or remote URLs** (HTTP/HTTPS)
-- **Override tasks** from base templates by using the same task ID
+- **Override tasks, variables, and prompts** from base templates using explicit merge strategies
-- **Merge configurations** intelligently, combining dependencies and prompts
+- **Merge configurations intelligently** with smart conflict detection and resolution
+- **Validate early** to catch configuration errors before user prompts
 - **Create reusable template libraries** that can be shared across projects

 ## Basic Usage